 Sicilian Minestrone Soup

-This recipe is the result of a culinary search to recreate my grandfather's legendary minestrone.
-It uses a "Hybrid" bean method: dried navy beans for a rich, velvet broth, and frozen gems for a bright, modern pop.
-It’s hearty, aromatic, and steeped in Sicilian tradition.
+Recreated from my grandfather's legendary Sicilian recipe, this minestrone uses a unique "hybrid" bean method: dried navy beans for a rich, velvet broth, and frozen gems for a bright, modern pop.
+It’s hearty, deeply aromatic, and steeped in tradition.

 Ingredients